 (2) The Minister must prepare a report based on the review and, as soon as is practicable after the report is prepared, cause it to be laid before each House of Parliament.

 Notes

-This is a compilation of the Western Australian Jobs Act 2017.
+This is a compilation of the Western Australian Jobs Act 2017 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table